 8. Redefine Uncollected Debt

-Apply an Insurance Discovery Solution to the uncollected amounts due before sending that money to collections where your return is cut in half (or more) if collected.
+Apply Infinx’s Insurance Discovery Solution to the uncollected amounts due before sending that money to collections where your return is cut in half (or more) if collected.
 By leveraging AI and machine learning technology with experienced specialists, a tech-enabled services solution can scour insurance clearinghouses to locate undisclosed coverage before it turns into charitable care.

 As we play out 2021 with all of its unusual circumstances, we continue to experience fee schedules that are stagnant or declining and change the foundational payment structure.
 Now is the time to review business operations and consider adapting to advanced automation and AI in the healthcare payment lifecycle where it would be beneficial.